a-s-ahmed/igor_pro_vscode/README.md

 keywords: like "if, else.." have been fixed and show up blue. are within keyword scope.

+igor functions: placed within string.regexp scope for that muted red color

 APMath and MatrixOP: Done, same as igor functions.

-igor functions: placed within string.regexp scope for that muted red color

 Igor operations: under constant.numeric scope for that light green/blue.

-		*AppendImage not being highlighted for some reason despite being in the list when on line 280 etc? but works when on its own line? further research suggests I might need to modify the regular expression to ensure we don't skip over a line just bc we've found one thing on that line.

-Need to look into documentation for igor to find everything that must be highlighted *also missing #pragma being highlighted, alongside all similar things.
+User-defined functions: falls under constant.regexp for the purple color, includes #pragmas.

+**Note: User defined functions are optionally highlighted in igorpro, I found it helpful to keep them highlighted here.